Application and Registration Dates

 Obtain a Parking Permit

-Please visit Parking Services website for more information on obtaining a parking permit.
+Please visit Parking Services website for information on obtaining a parking permit.

 Check Your UConn Email Regularly

 The University reserves the right to communicate official business matters to students exclusively by email.
-You will receive a UConn email address; therefore you must check your UConn email account often as it is your responsibility to respond to University communications in a timely manner.
+You will receive a UConn email address.
+We strongly urge you to check your UConn email account often as it is your responsibility to respond to University communications in a timely manner.
 Information regarding accessing and using your UConn email can be found at http://techtraining.uconn.edu/step-1/.